 Interested in learning how to raise chickens?

-UPDATE: CLASSES ARE STILL ON.
-HOWEVER, UNTIL FURTHER NOTICE, WE WILL ONLY BE LIVE STREAMING THE CLASSES.
-WE WILL SEND AN EMAIL WITH THE ZOOM LINK AND THE CLASS MATERIALS BEFORE THE CLASS STARTS.
+UPDATE: CLASSES ARE STILL ON BUT WE ARE LIVE STREAMING VIA ZOOM.
+YOU WILL BE SENT AN EMAIL WITH THE ZOOM LINK AND THE CLASS MATERIALS BEFORE THE CLASS

 This class covers everything you need to know about raising chickens, bio-security, predators, the best diet, coops, breeds, equipment, egg production, winter and cold weather, bird costs, breeds, and much, much more!

-Learn accurate information about your birds.
+Learn accurate information about your baby and adult birds.
 There is a lot of bad information out there on the internet but this class will equip you with accurate, up to date, and reliable information.
-Your chickens are very fragile and can catch diseases very easily, so this class covers bio-security in detail.
+Your chickens, especially the babies, are very fragile and can catch diseases very easily, so this class covers bio-security in detail.

-The average class size is usually around 15 people and we close the class when it reaches 25 attendees.
-Over 200 people took this class in 2018.
+The average class size is usually around 15 to 25 people.
+Around 400 people have taken this class since 2018.
 The feedback we regularly get from attendees is that they are very appreciative of the extensive, practical information and they tell us that are way more successful with their birds than others who have not taken the class.
 This is an interactive class – we encourage participation and questions.
 Your questions will be helpful to others.

 This class lasts about two hours long, with time for questions and answers afterward.

-All written materials including class workbook containing chicken information and space for note taking, bio-security information from the U.S. Department of Agriculture, and brooder kit information.
+The class includes written materials, including a class workbook containing chicken information and space for note taking, bio-security information from the U.S. Department of Agriculture, and brooder kit information.